Ni-X-oN/Opencore-IvyBridge-H61-Motherboard/README.md

 What's Not working?
 ==================
-Everthing seems to be fine.
+Everything seems to be fine.
 No problems discovered so far.

 SSDTs (Secondary System Description Table)
 ==========================================